Science Communication & Outreach

 *This will need to be a global effort—scientists, governments, corporations, community groups, and citizens working together.
 We cannot wait.
 We need to act immediately.
 The problem is real, and it's serious.
 I urge you not to be complacent or complicit.

-As Science Communicator and Outreach Ambassador, I blogged about our voyage and science operations, answered questions from schools and the public, managed social media, built and maintained the expedition website, worked with our scientists as a developmental editor and writing mentor, and visually chronicled our journey in photographs and illustrations.
+As Outreach Officer, I blogged about our voyage and science operations, answered questions from schools and the public, managed social media, built and maintained the expedition website, worked with our scientists as a developmental editor and writing mentor, and visually chronicled our journey in photographs and illustrations.